gnuradio/gnuradio/README.md

 ## How to Build GNU Radio

-The recommended way to install GNU Radio on most platforms is using already available binary package distributions.
-See [Installing from Binaries](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries)
+The recommended way to install GNU Radio on most platforms is using available binary package distributions.

+The following command is for Debian, Ubuntu, and derivatives.

+    sudo apt install gnuradio

+For other operating systems, see [Installing from Binaries](https://wiki.gnuradio.org/index.php/InstallingGR#From_Binaries)

 ### PyBOMBS

 PyBOMBS is good at building GNU Radio, UHD, and various Out of Tree (OOT) modules from source and then installing into a specified user directory rather than in the system files.
 PyBOMBS detects the user's Operating System and loads all of the prerequisites in the first stage of the build.

+For a quick start, open a terminal window and enter the following commands:

+    sudo -H pip3 install PyBOMBS
+    pybombs auto-config
+    pybombs recipes add-defaults
+    pybombs prefix init ~/gnuradio -R gnuradio-default

+<b>Wait</b>.
+The terminal will show the progress.

+Then to run GNU Radio Companion from your new folder:

+        source ~/gnuradio/setup_env.sh
+        gnuradio-companion

-The PyBOMBS instructions are in the [PyBOMBS README](https://github.com/gnuradio/pybombs#pybombs).
+Complete PyBOMBS instructions are in the [PyBOMBS README](https://github.com/gnuradio/pybombs#pybombs).

 ### Build from Source